jaek898/wt-localization/README.md

 > Lang folder is not appearing

-Check to make sure you put `testlocalisation:b=yes` in the correct section, spacing and formatting are correct, you saved the file, you restarted the game, and you're looking in the right directory.
+Check to make sure you put `testlocalization:b=yes` in the correct section, spacing and formatting are correct, you saved the file, you restarted the game, and you're looking in the right directory.

 > Text for titles or challenges is broken